Killin' It Girl: Background

 J-Hope announced the song on May 28, 2025.
 He also released a concept film titled Charm of HOPE, which includes snippets of his last two singles "Sweet Dreams" and "Mona Lisa" and ends with an instrumental teaser for "Killin' It Girl".
 A solo version without GloRilla was released alongside the song.

 In an interview with People, J-Hope described the song was "about an emotional rush and magnetic pull toward someone.
 So I'd love for it to feel bold, sensual, and have that kind of energy that makes you want to play the track on repeat."
 He added, "Lately, I've been especially drawn to artists whose powerful presence truly stands out.
 I was confident that GloRilla's presence on the track would bring exceptional synergy."

 Composition

 The song begins with a "spare but propulsive" beat that builds toward the chorus, with a later addition of pop synths.
 The artists perform in a hip-hop flow.
 The lyrics depict J-Hope falling in love at first sight and detail his infatuation, while GloRilla plays the role of a confident seductress.

 Critical reception

 Michael Saponara of Billboard gave a positive review, writing "j-hope delivers a fiery verse while crafting a seductive chorus and then Big Glo invades the minimalistic production with her gritty Memphis flow, making for a delectable clash."

-XMPL Magazine ranked "Killin' It Girl" by J-Hope and GloRilla as the best collaboration of Summer 2025.